Adobe-CEP/Getting-Started-guides/weather/readme.md

 applyWeatherButton.addEventListener("click", applyWeatherToAsset);
 ```

-We'll make the `applyWeatherToAsset()` helper method in detail in the next step.
+We'll make the `applyWeatherToAsset()` helper method in the next step.

 ### Communicate with the host app